Khaledgarbaya/contentful_go/README.md

 # contentful.go
 contetnful sdk client built on top of golang

-## This is not an official SDK, I built it to learn the GO programming Language

-## DO NOT USE THIS FOR PRODUCTION
+## This is unofficial SDK, I built it to learn the GO programming Language DO NOT USE THIS FOR PRODUCTION

-## SUPER EXPERIMENTAL

 # About